gabbysocol/SystemProgramming/README.md

 	*_The signal exchange sequence_

 * __Work with threads__
+The user specifies the name of the directory.
+The main process opens the directories and starts for each directory file and a separate stream of counting the frequency of occurring characters.
+Output: id of thread, full path, size, symbol, frequency.
+The number of simultaneously running threads N

-P.S. : formatted output, error output through the standard error stream (stderro)
+:exclamation: P.S. : formatted output, error output through the standard error stream (stderro)
 ***